The memory your AI tools don't have.

 Create projects, set visibility (private, team, or org), invite the rest of the team.

-Every new session deepens the base.
+Every new note deepens the base.
 Onboarding, research, and prior decisions become searchable.

 Built for teams who treat AI conversations seriously.As real output, not throwaway chats.